Interval Multiplicities of Persistence Modules: Introduction

 \subsection{Organization}

 We outline the paper as follows.
 In Section~\ref{section-2}, we will introduce some preliminaries.
-In Section~\ref{section-3}, we will give the formula for computing the interval multiplicities in the general finite poset setting (Subsect.\ \ref{ssec:formula-gen-case}), and particularly in the 2D-grid setting (Subsect.\ \ref{ssec:2Dgrid-case}). \ref{ssec:2Dgrid-case} has a simpler formula and easier to grasp than \ref{ssec:formula-gen-case}.
-The reader may read \ref{ssec:2Dgrid-case} first by looking at Example \ref{exm:2Dgrid} to have rough outline.
+In Section~\ref{section-3}, we will give the formula for computing the interval multiplicities in the general finite poset setting (\cref{ssec:formula-gen-case}), and particularly in the 2D-grid setting (\cref{ssec:2Dgrid-case}). \ref{ssec:2Dgrid-case} has a simpler formula and easier to grasp than \ref{ssec:formula-gen-case}.
+The reader may read \ref{ssec:2Dgrid-case} first by looking at Example \ref{exm:2Dgrid} to have a rough outline.
 It contains enough information to apply the formula for 2D-grids.
 The details of proofs written in \ref{ssec:formula-gen-case} can be read afterward.
 In Section~\ref{section-4}, we develop the essential-cover technique for the sake of practical data analysis.
+In~\cref{sec:multi-by-pp}, we give formulas for computing interval multiplicities by using (co)presentations.
 In~\cref{section-5}, we show some examples of the use of essential-cover technique in different types of underlying posets.